How to Export Kindle Highlights & Notes With Full Context (2026)

 There are four methods worth knowing, each suited to a different situation:

-There's one important limitation across all methods: Amazon's 10% clipping limit.
-Publishers set a cap on how much text can be exported per book — typically 10% of total length.
-Once you hit it, Kindle stops saving new highlights to export.
-Your highlights still appear in the book, but they won't show up in your notebook or clippings file.
-This affects the first three methods.
-The fourth bypasses it entirely.
+There's one important limitation to understand before you choose a method: Amazon's 10% clipping limit.
+Publishers set a cap on how much text can be exported per book, typically 10% of total length.
+Once you hit it, Kindle may stop sending new highlights to Amazon's notebook export and sync tools.
+Your highlights still appear in the book, but they may not appear in cloud exports.
+My Clippings.txt is different: it is a device-local file, so it is useful as a Kindle backup, but it is not a full cloud history.
+Full-page extraction fills the gap when visible page text matters more than the export file.

 Method 1: Kindle's Web Notebook